 You are able to get a tourist FMM card and a TIP (temporary import pass) for your car.
 All in one building!

-You can bring your dog inside with you if you wish.
 You do not need to show any paperwork for your dog.
 No one will inspect your dog; however, they will inspect your car.